AndrejOrsula/drl_grasping/README.md

 # Deep Reinforcement Learning for Robotic Grasping from Octrees

 This is the primary repository for my Master's Thesis conducted at Aalborg University, Denmark.
-The primary focus of this project is to apply Deep Reinforcement Learning (DRL) to obtain a robust policy that allows a robot to grasp arbitrary objects from compact octree observations.
+The focus of this project is to apply Deep Reinforcement Learning (DRL) to acquire a robust policy that allows a robot to grasp arbitrary objects from compact octree observations.

-TODO: Include short GIF of agent grasping + observation besides (with counter of steps)
+TODO: Include short WebP animation of agent grasping + observation besides (with counter of steps)

 ## Instructions

 **Requirements:**
 - **OS:** Ubuntu 20.04 (Focal)
-- **GPU:** CUDA is required to use octree observations on GPU.
+- **GPU:** CUDA is required to process octree observations on GPU.
 Everything else should function normally on CPU.

 > Skip to [Docker section](#Docker) if you are not interested in local installation.

 ### Dependencies

-These are the dependencies required to use entirety of this project.
-If no "(tested with `version`)" is specified, the latest release from relevant distribution is expected to work fine.
+These are the dependencies required to use the entirety of this project.
+If no "(tested with `version`)" is specified, the latest release from a relevant distribution is expected to work fine.

 - [Python 3](https://www.python.org/downloads) (tested with `3.8`)
 - [PyTorch](https://github.com/pytorch/pytorch#installation) (tested with `1.7`)